 Executive leadership style and strengths

-If you like to take care of all important tasks yourself, hire Executive Assistant.
+Hire an executive assistant when you want to retain direct control over strategic decisions while delegating daily execution.
 If you can trust someone else to handle a project on their own, go for a Chief of Staff.

 Organizational culture and values

-If you want to motivate the employees to achieve company objectives, get a Chief of Staff.
+Hire a Chief of Staff when your team needs someone to align employee motivation with company-wide objectives.
 In case you work with self-motivated professionals, hire an Executive Assistant.

 Available resources and budget